 New BMW 3-series release date: when can I buy one?

-First up is the new 3-series saloon, depicted in CAR magazine's artist's impressions below and in our gallery.
-Although due to be shown this autumn, the new Three won't in fact go on sale until well into 2019 in right-hand drive, CAR understands, while the Touring estate and other bodystyles (including two-door 4-series) won't be seen until later this decade.
+First up is the new 3-series saloon, depicted in CAR magazine's artist impression (above) and in our gallery.
+Although due to be shown this autumn, the new 3-series won't in fact go on sale until well into 2019 in right-hand drive, CAR understands, while the Touring estate and other bodystyles (including two-door 4-series coupe) won't be seen until later this decade.